QuantumRepeaterSimulator/QuantumRepeaterSimulator.github.io/_posts/2020-11-16-Quantum-Repeater-Simulator.md

 Mininet creates a realistic virtual network, running real kernel, switch and application code, on a single machine.
 Mininet is a great way to develop, share, and experiment with [OpenFlow](http://openflow.org/) and Software-Defined Networking systems.

 ## Open Network Operating System (ONOS)
-The Open Network Operating System project is an open source  community hosted by The Linux Foundation.
-The goal of the project is to create a software-defined networking operating system for communications service providers that is designed for scalability, high performance and high availability.
-ONOS adds SDN controller to quantum network.
+The Open Network Operating System (ONOS) project is an [open source](https://en.wikipedia.org/wiki/Open_source "Open source") community hosted by [The Linux Foundation](https://en.wikipedia.org/wiki/The_Linux_Foundation "The Linux Foundation").
+The goal of the project is to create a [software-defined networking](https://en.wikipedia.org/wiki/Software-defined_networking "Software-defined networking") (SDN) operating system for [communications service providers](https://en.wikipedia.org/wiki/Communications_service_provider "Communications service provider") that is designed for scalability, high performance and high availability.

 ## Network Topology